-Most Australian mobile phone companies charge a connection fee of 20–30c on each call and their advertised call charges are usually quoted per 30 seconds (not per minute as you would expect).
+Most Australian mobile phone companies charge a connection fee of 20–30c on each call and their advertised call charges are sometimes quoted per 30 seconds (not per minute as you would expect).

 There are three mobile phone network operators in Australia, plus lots of virtual network operators (companies that sell their own branded mobile phone service using someone else’s network) so there is plenty of choice and enough competition to keep prices reasonable.